 Our ability to execute our business strategy, particularly the growth of our investment portfolio, depends to a significant degree on our ability to obtain additional capital.
-Our core business strategy is dependent upon our ability to issue the match-funded debt we use to finance our real estate securities and other real estate related assets at rates that provide a positive net spread.
+Our core business strategy is dependent upon our ability to finance our real estate securities and other real estate related assets with match-funded debt (loans and debt securities) at rates that provide a positive net spread.
 A significant portion of our investments are financed with collateralized bond obligations, known as CBOs.
 If spreads for CBO liabilities widen or if demand for such liabilities ceases to exist, then our ability to execute future CBO financings will be severely restricted.

 We expect to meet our short-term liquidity requirements generally through our cash flow provided by operations, as well as investment specific borrowings.
-In addition, at March 31, 2004 we had an unrestricted cash balance of \$56.3 million.
-Our cash flow provided by operations differs from our net income due to four primary factors: (i) accretion of discount or premium on our real estate securities and loans, discount on our debt obligations, deferred financing costs and interest rate cap premiums, and deferred hedge gains and losses, (ii) gains and losses, (iii) depreciation of our operating real estate, and (iv) straight-lined rental income.
+In addition, at June 30, 2004 we had an unrestricted cash balance of \$131.4 million.
+Our cash flow provided by operations differs from our net income due to four primary factors: (i) accretion of discount or premium on our real estate securities and loans, discount on our debt obligations, deferred financing costs and interest rate cap premiums, and deferred hedge gains and losses, (ii) gains and losses from sales of real estate securities financed with CBOs, (iii) depreciation of our operating real estate, and (iv) straight-lined rental income.
 Proceeds from the sale of real estate securities which serve as collateral for our CBO financings, including gains thereon, are required to be retained in the CBO structure until the related bonds are retired and are therefore not available to fund current cash needs.

-Our real estate securities are generally financed long-term and their credit status is continuously monitored; therefore, these investments are expected to generate a generally stable current return, subject to interest rate fluctuations.
+Our real estate securities and real estate related loans are generally financed long-term and their credit status is continuously monitored; therefore, these investments are expected to generate a generally stable current return, subject to interest rate fluctuations.
 Our operating real estate is also financed long-term and primarily leased to credit tenants with long-term leases and is therefore expected to generate generally stable current cash flows.
 However, the primary tenant of one of the office buildings in our Bell Canada portfolio vacated in March 2004.
 See "Quantitative and Qualitative Disclosures About Market Risk -- Interest Rate Exposure" below.

-With respect to our operating real estate, we expect to incur expenditures approximately \$3.0 million relating to tenant improvements, in connection with the inception of leases, and capital expenditures during the twelve months ending March 31, 2005.
+With respect to our operating real estate, we expect to incur expenditures approximately \$2.6 million relating to tenant improvements, in connection with the inception of leases, and capital expenditures during the twelve months ending June 30, 2005.